 The integrated program continues to evolve with more intensive plastic surgery and plastics-related rotations during the first three years for our junior residents.
 The rotations, progression, knowledge, skill and responsibility vary according to the pathway and the individual; however, the ultimate level of proficiency and dedication to core values is the same for all residents.
 The final three years are the same for independent and integrated programs, with six curriculum-focused rotations that repeat each year, allowing graduated and progressive responsibility as each resident returns to familiar clinical material and attendings with another year’s growth and experience.

-in 2012 and received continued accreditation.
+The residency programs have received full continued accreditation by the ACGME.
 The Division of Plastic Surgery and the UC Department of Surgery are committed not only to meeting but exceeding the new ACGME work hour restrictions.
-Senior residents are on call an average of every 3rd to 4th night from home.
+Senior residents are on call an average of every 6th night from home.

 Graduates have consistently matched to top fellowship programs in all subfields of plastic surgery; about half of our graduates choose fellowship.
 They practice all over the country, in academic centers, community hospitals with teaching appointments, and private practices.
 Our primary goal is to graduate surgeons who have the knowledge, skill, and experience to operate independently - in this, we have been highly successful.

 We are a small, tight-knit group and really enjoy working together in and out of the operating room.
 We are seeking applicants who share our values and are excited about the opportunities plastic surgery offers.